-In September 2019, the Department awarded nine grants ranging from $250,000 to $400,000.
-These continuation awards are for the second year of a three-year funding cycle.
-Funds for year three are subject to the availability of funds and whether a grantee meets the requirements of 34 CFR 75.253 (Continuation of multi-year project after the first budget period).
+In FY 2018, the Department awarded nine three-year grants under the NHCTEP program.
+Funds for years two and three are subject to the availability of funds and whether a grantee meets the requirements of 34 CFR 75.253 (Continuation of multi-year project after the first budget period).

 The grantees are:

 NHCTEP Project Abstracts, October 2019 (DOCX, 31 KB)

 Through a partnership between ALU LIKE, Inc., a Native Hawaiian non-profit human services organization, the Honolulu Community College proposes the Poʻi Nā Nalu (crest of the wave) Program, to train Native Hawaiian students in their pursuit of CTE and STEM degree and certificate attainment.

 The college is accredited by the Western Association of Schools and College and provides industry-recognized credentials, certificates, and degrees in 23 accredited CTE and STEM programs and proposes to offer training to 80 Native Hawaiian students annually in the following CTE and STEM Associate of Applied Science (AAS) and Associate of Science (AS) degree programs:

 Additionally, the program will provide mentoring services; financial assistance; CTE and STEM visits to career sites; internships; pre-transfer activities; and community service opportunities.